Deepagan-ctr/Custom-MCP-Server/README.md

 ```bash
 uv add "mcp[cli]"
 ```
-This will create files and folders similar to the project structure mentioned below, also create a .env file to securely store the API keys.
+This will auto-generate files and folders similar to the project structure mentioned below, also create a .env file to securely store the API keys.
+In the files generated look for main.py and copy paste the code given in main.py (repo).

 ### Install Additional Dependencies